StudentChanna/Job-Vis-2023-2024/Weekly Report/Weekly Report.md

 > You shall report here the problems encountered during the reporting period and expected to be resolved in a regular way, with no need for the additional resources.
 Suggest an action plan.

-- Spend too much time to loading.
+- Spend too much time to loading due to large data.

 Plans for next week
 --------------------

 > List next tasks of Project:

-- overview dataset.
-- data preprocessing.

 -------------------